gsajko/blog/content/projects/part3_displaying.md

 Screenshot:
 ![](/img/20210307145657.png)
-There is cut off at the bottom, and additional scrollbar on the right
+There is cut off at the bottom, and additional scrollbar on the right.

 At the same time, if you post a short, one-sentence tweet, there will be a big gap.
 ![](/img/20210307145639a.png)